PGTEC-VRAIN/PGTEC-VRAIN.github.io/docs/getting_started/index.md

 - [Data Flow](../pipeline/index.md) describes the end-to-end pipeline from raw data to context information stored in a FIWARE Context Broker.
 - [Smart Data Models](../SmartDataModels/index.md) introduces the harmonised data models used to represent climate, hydrological and risk entities.
 - [SmartFlow](../SmartFlow/index.md) explains how the Airflow and FastAPI components orchestrate data retrieval, transformation and exposure as services.
-- [Decentralized Identifiers](../DID/index.md) presents how self-sovereign identity and DIDs are used to identify entities inside the data space.
+- [Data Space](../DataSpace/index.md) describes the PGTEC data space architecture, its main components, and how identity, access and governance are handled.
 !!!
 Tip "More details"

     If you just want a high-level understanding, reading this Getting Started section is enough.